 - Add supporting details to explain each main point.

 - Arrange the main and supporting points in a sequence so one naturally leads to the other.
 For example, if you’re writing a “How to write a knowledge base article your customers will love” piece, Step 1 should connect to Step 2 and so on — just like we’ve done.

 Main Idea 1: Implement basic customization like adding logos and changing themes in your client portal.

-Supporting idea 1: How to add your logo to Portal.
+Supporting idea 1: How to add your logo to Copilot.

 Supporting idea 2: How to choose a theme for your client portal.

-Main idea 2: Portal has advanced customization options like extension modules and automation.
+Main idea 2: Copilot has advanced customization options like extension modules and automation.

 Supporting idea 1: How to add extension modules to your client portal.